 Simple English definitions for legal terms

-Read a random definition: Title IX
+Read a random definition: Doctor of Laws

 The tacit-relocation doctrine is a rule that says if a lease agreement doesn't have a specific end date, it's assumed to continue for another year.
 This happens because neither the landlord nor the tenant said they wanted to end the lease at the original date.